the Arctic 1940: Invasion of Denmark and Norway

 The United States and the other neutral nations of North and South America signed the Declaration of Panama, setting up the Pan-American Security Zone.
 The signatories agreed not to tolerate belligerent acts within the zone, which extended from the US-Canada border to encompass the Americas to the south up to 1,000 nautical miles from the shore.
 The act mostly benefited the Allies as it restricted German U-boat activity in much of the western Atlantic.

 The Soviet Union invaded Finland with some 450,000 men, without declaring war and in violation of three non-aggression pacts.
 Despite numerical superiority, the Soviets suffered repeated setbacks until reinforcements allowed them to break through in January 1940.
 At the Moscow Peace Treaty, the Finns agreed to cede significant territory along the border of the two states, including the Karelian Isthmus.

 9 Apr 1940 Invasion of Denmark▲

-At 04:15 Germany forces crossed the border into Denmark, while the Kriegsmarine landed troops at Lillebælt.
+At 04:15 on 9 April 1940 German forces crossed the border into Denmark, while the Kriegsmarine landed troops at Lillebælt.
 Five minutes later, the 2,430 ton minelayer Hansestadt Danzig entered Copenhagen harbor with a small escort, landing a battalion of German Infantry at 05:18.
 While other amphibious and airborne landings took place across the country, the battalion quickly captured the Danish Army HQ and royal palace, prompting the Danish government to capitulate at 06:00 in exchange for retaining political independence in domestic matters.

 9 Apr–10 Jun 1940 Norwegian Campaign▲